-9/11-related eligible claimants14 divided by their compensatory damages after accounting for the individual cap of \$20 million, and the family caps (either \$35 million or \$20 million), and compensation from sources other than this Fund (see below).
-For third-round payments, the USVSST Fund payment percentage for 9/11-related claimants is 0.76 percent.15
+Payment Percentage: For purposes of the USVSST Fund's calculations, a "payment percentage" is computed.
+The payment percentage is the amount of funds available to pay to all 9/11-related eligible claimants 14 divided by their compensatory damages after accounting for the individual cap of \$20 million, and the family caps (either \$35 million or \$20 million), compensation from sources other than this Fund, and certain prior payments from the USVSST Fund (see below).
+For fourth-round payments, the USVSST Fund payment percentage for 9/11-related claimants is 0.06 percent.15